jeffersongoncalves/nativekitv5/README.md

 ###  Easy Installation

-Nativekit can be easily installed using the following command:
+NativeKit can be easily installed using the following command:

 ```bash
 php install.php